Degree offered: French, Doctor of Philosophy

 Students entering without a M.A. typically do not teach in their first year.
 Students who matriculate with a M.A. in French from another institution will begin teaching in their first year.

-Per Graduate School regulations, 6 credit hours of previous graduate work is transferrable toward required graduate credit hours at Vanderbilt.
+Per Graduate School regulations, 8 credit hours (2 courses) of previous graduate work is transferable toward required graduate credit hours at Vanderbilt.
 Students wishing to transfer credit hours should provide the Director of Graduate Studies copies of the syllabus and all work completed in the course(s) for which they are requesting transfer credit.
 The DGS will review the materials and approve or deny the credit request.

 - 36 credit hours of course work (9 courses).
 With the permission of the Director of Graduate Studies, students may take up to two courses in departments other than French & Italian.
 In the student’s first year, a minimum of three courses each semester must be taken in the department.